thangchung/dapr-labs/polyglot/docs/part-1.md

 Below is a little bit description of the coffee shop business domain from a technical POV:

-1. End-user comes to any coffee shop, she wants to buy a coffee back (3$) and a croissant (3.25$) so she asks to buy it.
+1. End-user comes to any coffee shop, for example, she wants to buy `a coffee back (3$)` and `a croissant (3.25$)` so she asks to buy it.
 A man on the counter will receive the order (normally on a POS device), and submit this request into the system (our APIs).
 2. On `counter-api`, we compose the HTTP request to call to `product-api` to query all available items to check whether the items in the end-user order are valid or not.
 3. If items are valid, then we create a new order and save it in the `counter-api`'s data storage.
-4. To make `counter-api` de-coupling with `barista-api` and `kitchen-api`, we prefer to use Event-driven Architecture (EDA), and we can use EDA in both orchestrator and choreography communication styles.
+4. To make `counter-api` de-coupling with `barista-api` and `kitchen-api`, we prefer to use [Event-driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) (EDA), and we can use EDA in both orchestrator and choreography communication styles.
 In this post, we maintain an ordering workflow (orchestrator) that will ensure that we submit 2 events: one for `barista_order_placed` in `barista-api`, and one for `kitchen_order_placed` in `kitchen-api`.
 5. At the same time, `barista-api` and `kitchen-api` parallel subscribe to `barista_order_placed` and `kitchen_order_placed` events and process them.
 6. The results of this process will be stored in the data storage in each `barista-api` and `kitchen-api`.
 7. Then in parallel, `barista-api` and `kitchen-api` will publish `barista_order_updated` and `kitchen_order_updated` events on each side to the message broker, following up with `pub/sub pattern` in EDA (choreography style).
 8. `counter-api` will subscribe to `barista_order_updated` and `kitchen_order_updated` events from the message broker, and based on the result process, and updating the current order.
-9. The end of this process is storing the updated order in step 8 in the data storage.
+9. The end of this process is storing the updated order in the data storage (the previous step).
 10. The result will return back to the end-user (it might succeed or fail).

 > Notes: The end-user can query the specific order by on the identity that she gives for the counter.